GitNick88/GitNick88.github.io/_posts/2020-2-4-Insurance-Costs-Predictive-Model.md

 I've heard so many explinations...
 I've heard people say that the reason that health care costs so much is because of doctor salaries.
 I once heard an ER doctor explain to me the costs of his insurance policy to defend against mal practice lawsuits - and that, according to him, was the reason that premiums were so high for customers.
 I've heard people explain their desire for socialized medicine and how that would help bring down costs.
 I've heard a lot of ideas.
 Most of the time, the explination comes from the perspective of the customer.
 What I want to do in this blog post is explain insurance costs from the perspective of the insurance company.

-I found a dataset from Kaggle.com which gave some data pieces that could help provide some interesting insigts into the costs of data.
+I found a dataset from Kaggle.com which gave some data pieces that could help provide some interesting insigts into the costs of medical expenses.
 Here's what the top of the dataframe looks like:

 ![Top Dataframe](/img/dfhead.PNG)

 As you can see, the dataset has records of a customer's age, sex, bmi, how many children they have, whether or not they smoke, and finally their region in the US.
 The very lost column is what the insurance company paid out that year for each individual.

 What I want to do is talk about a few things related to the data.
-After that, I want to show you a predictive tool, a linear regression model, to help the insurance company determine how much their customers will cost them during a 12 month period based on data provided from future customers.
-Before I walk through the model itself, I was the point out a few things about what was significant within the data.
+After that, I want to show you a predictive tool, a linear regression model, to help the insurance company determine how much their future customers will cost them during a 12 month period based on data provided from future customers.
+Before I walk through the model itself, I want to point out a few things about what was significant within the data.

 ## What the data is communicating:
 1) The baseline: